CatTanker/cnc_map_tool_guide/README.md

 **Name: Map Rename Tool** <br />
 Author: Snark <br />
-Description: This program will convert your .map file names to the map name (all credit to @Snark ).
-It's useful for organizing the maps that you download in cncnet client that are given a random file name: <br />
+Description: This program will convert your .map file names to the map name (all credits to @Snark ).
+It's useful for organizing the maps that you download inside the cncnet client that are given a random file name, and means you can tell which map is which: <br />
 Google Drive:  <https://drive.google.com/file/d/1IVkd7O1uWMVXdEi2BFbU-LCHilAHTGXU/view?usp=sharing> <br />

 ---
 **Map Tutorials:**
 -
+I have outlined several useful mapping tutorials and mapping archives, so note this is not every available source.
 Burg  - <https://www.youtube.com/playlist?list=PLPTX4WpN_n2Pd1duBlBT8Ht5OFiuKy_JS> <br />
 YosefAnan - <https://www.youtube.com/playlist?list=PLa9Udz4hdmEOVfsjXD36XUgvSigAPMpST> <br />
 Holland <https://www.youtube.com/channel/UCmO2G8WEni2JH70QPjqQBTQ> <br />